 In setting the amplifier gain, we recommend that you focus only on achieving a particular voltage "span" between the load and unloaded forces by alternating between the two force levels.
-Do not repeatedly adjust the Zero POT between measurements unless the offset voltage becomes excessive and interferes with achieving a valid output signal on the analog output.
+Avoid repeatedly adjusting the Zero POT between measurements unless the offset voltage becomes excessive and interferes with achieving a valid analog output signal.
 You should only adjust the final Zero after the desired Gain setting has been achieved.
 These final calibration steps represent the minimal adjustments that might be required at periodic calibration intervals and typically involves only the Zero and Gain potentiometers accessible through the small holes in the front cover.